-Along with the permanent exhibits and museum collections, the Jim Gatchell Memorial Museum is proud to present the current temporary exhibits on display now!
+Along with permanent exhibits and museum collections, the Jim Gatchell Memorial Museum is proud to present the current temporary exhibits on display now!

 Nestled in scenic Buffalo, Wyoming, the Jim Gatchell Memorial Museum is comprised of three interconnected buildings.